Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Experiments

 \subsubsection{Face photo-sketch synthesis of national celebrities}

 We further test the learned models on the photos and sketches of national celebrities.
-These photos and sketches are downloaded from the web, and contain different lighting conditions and backgrounds compared with the images in the training set.
+All these photos and sketches are downloaded from the web and adopted as input.
+These images contain different lighting conditions and backgrounds compared with the images in the training set.

-Fig. \ref{fig:celeb_sketch} and Fig. \ref{fig:celeb_photo} shows the synthesized sketches and photos, respectively.
+Fig. \ref{fig:celeb_ps} shows the synthesized sketches and photos.
 Obviously, our results express more natural textures and details than cGAN, for both sketch synthesis and photo synthesis.
 Both CA-GAN and SCA-GAN show outstanding generalization ability in the sketch synthesis task.
 The synthesized photos here are dissatisfactory.
 This might be due to the great divergence between the input sketches in terms of textures and styles.
 It is necessary to further improve the generalization ability of the photo synthesis models.